EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-This work is licensed under a
+This work is licensed under the
 [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]